Navigation

 Climate Neutrality - How Does It Actually Work?

-Can EWE Completely Eliminate Emissions and What Role Does Compensation Play?
+Can EWE Operate Completely Without Emissions?
+What Role Do Offsets Play?

-EWE consistently follows the core principle: we avoid, substitute, and reduce before compensating greenhouse gases.
-We aim to avoid using offset certificates entirely for Scope 1 and 2 emissions.
-This means that we do not compensate for our own emissions from energy generation, energy infrastructure, and business operations, but instead avoid, substitute, and reduce them through a wide range of measures.
-By striving to reach our Scope 1 and 2 targets without offsetting, we are sending a clear signal in support of the climate transition.
+For Scope 1 and 2, we aim to achieve climate neutrality without relying on carbon offset certificates.
+This means we will not offset emissions from energy generation, energy infrastructure, or company operations, but instead avoid, substitute, and reduce them through comprehensive measures.
+Achieving our Scope 1 and 2 targets without offsets sends a clear signal in support of the energy transition.

-Scope 3, which includes both our procurement and our products and services, presents some challenges.
-Emissions will continue to occur here that cannot be completely avoided with current knowledge.
-For example, we will continue to offer certificate-based solutions to our customers upon request and will always adhere to the highest quality standards in our compensation efforts.
+For Scope 3 — which includes procurement as well as our products and services — certain emissions cannot currently be fully avoided.
+For this reason, we will continue to offer certified offset solutions to customers upon request and will always adhere to the highest quality standards for any offsetting activities.

 What Is the Greenhouse Gas Protocol?

-The Greenhouse Gas Protocol (GHG) is a globally recognized framework for accounting and reporting greenhouse gas emissions for companies and increasingly also for the public sector.
-Many other standards, such as ISO 14064, are based on the GHG Protocol, which is coordinated by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).
+The Greenhouse Gas Protocol (GHG Protocol) is a globally recognized framework for accounting and reporting greenhouse gas emissions for companies and increasingly also for public-sector organizations.
+Many other standards — such as ISO 14064 — build on the GHG Protocol, which is coordinated by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD).

 What Greenhouse Gases Do Exist?